-Elementary School: There are two special education rooms at the elementary school.
-One room is shared by three special education teachers and is used for both special class and resource room services.
-There is one speech therapy room, a school psychologist's office, and space to provide occupational therapy and physical therapy.
+Elementary School: There are three special education rooms at the elementary school.
+One room is shared by three providers and is used for both related services and resource room services.
+One room is also shared by an elementary special education teacher and a middle school special education teacher.
+There is one speech therapy room, a school psychologist's office, and space to provide occupational therapy and physical therapy (shared space).
 Each of these rooms meets the minimum requirements for space.
-Space is also allocated for Pre-Kindergarten which, when offered, serves pre-school students with disabilities.
-When County appointed CPSE providers are assigned to provide related services or SEIT through the CPSE, those providers are allotted space in the building as needed.
+Space is also allocated for Pre-Kindergarten which, serves pre-school students with disabilities.
+When County appointed CPSE providers are assigned to provide related services or SEIS through the CPSE, those providers are allotted space in the building as needed.

 Middle/High School: There are three special education rooms at the middle/high school.
-One room is shared by three special education teachers and is used for resource room services.
+One room is shared by two special education teachers and is used for resource room services.
 The school psychologist, speech therapist, occupational therapist, and physical therapist share the same space with the elementary school to provide services to students in grades 6-12.
 Each of these rooms meets the minimum requirements for space.